intelligent-bee/Sino_BFmap/readme.md

 * **To train and test the framework on any 109 cities contained in this study:**

-1. Generate a train and test list (.csv) of your dataset (an example is in the "dataset" folder).
+1. Edit the root storage direction of the train and test list (.csv).
 2. Add your dataset_config in the "train.py" and "test.py" files.
 3. Run the command above by changing the city name.
 ## Description: